AkiPoh/DEV-KATKE/PLANNING.md

 ### The Vision Connection

-Every interaction pattern we discover in the ASCII art editor contributes to our larger goal of creating a "newspaper-inspired" development environment that rivals Scratch's intuitiveness while producing production-grade results.
-The spatial reasoning, assembly management, and layering concepts we develop will inform how we approach:
+Work done on the ASCII art creator will contribute to our larger goal of creating a "newspaper-inspired" development environment that rivals Scratch's intuitiveness while producing production-grade results.
+Things such as the spatial reasoning, assembly management, and layering concepts we develop will inform how we approach:

 - Code organization and navigation
 - Project structure visualization
 - Multi-file editing workflows